 Art Is Good For The Brain

 There’s new research that shows that art helps the brain.
-A lot happens to our body and mind when we create art or when we view art.
+A lot happens to our bodies and minds when we create or view art.
 That is why art is used today as a therapeutic or rehabilitation medicine.

 In rehabilitation medicine, art and, in particular, creating art can help benefit the brain, especially the recovery of brain injuries or strokes.

 Here are some ways that art positively affects the brain:

 - Reduces Stress – Producing art or art therapy can help lower cortisol levels.
 So no matter what your skill it is in art it has been shown to help to reduce your stress and improve your brain health

 - Helps Focus – When people produce art, they get what is called in the zone or a flow state.
 So, creating art enables you to be more present and will help to increase your attention and even pleasure.